btrplace/migrations-UCC-15/README.md

 * `Power capping` experiments presented on section `V.C.2)` are available in the `capping` directory.
 * `Scalability` experiments presented on section `V.D.` are available in the `scale` directory.

-You can either chose to use the provided JSON files to execute each experiment or to generate them by yourself using the corresponding java test classes (procedure described below).
+You can either chose to use the provided JSON files to execute the experiments or to generate them by yourself using the corresponding java test classes (procedure described below).

 ## Setup the environment